Lumley Lab team

 Roberto Gonzalez-Prado began the Clinical Psychology Ph.D. program at Wayne State University in 2024.
 He graduated from San Diego State University with honors with a bachelor’s in psychology.
 As a first-generation college student raised by a Mexican mother, he was inspired by her and other mentors to pursue doctoral studies.
 Roberto is interested in the development of novel psychotherapy techniques to treat disorders/conditions with poor treatment outcomes, such as fibromyalgia and other nociplastic pain conditions, with a focus on adapting them for diverse cultural contexts.
 Roberto aspires to serve both Spanish- and English-speaking populations while working in academia, serving as a teacher and mentor of minority students, as his Roberto’s mentors and professors were for him.
 In his spare time, Roberto loves to marathon Lord of the Rings (Extended Edition), practice Yoga, and play RPG and RTS games on his PC.

-Britney R. Abro is currently a study coordinator for an NIH-funded (RO1) study on psychological treatments for chronic neck and back pain, while working with PI Dr. Mark Lumley and PI Dr. John Burns from Rush University Medical Center in Chicago.
+Britney R. Abro is a first-year Clinical Psychology Ph.D. student at Wayne State University.
+She is currently the study coordinator for an NIH-funded (R01) clinical trial on psychological treatments for chronic neck and back pain, working with PI Dr. Mark Lumley and PI Dr. John Burns from Rush University Medical Center in Chicago.
 Britney graduated from Wayne State University in 2023 with a B.S. in Psychology, a co-major in University Honors, and a minor in Biological Sciences.
-Her research interests lie within psychological and health interventions to optimize brain health, contributing to better overall wellbeing.
-She plans on applying to Ph.D. programs in clinical psychology, to start in 2025.
-Britney has many aspirations within her vocation, including becoming a licensed psychologist who conducts clinical therapy while studying the brain and implementing holistic changes to improve lifestyle.
-She also hopes to spread awareness of her work to the general public through podcasts, books, and having an overall media presence.
+Her research interests focus on psychological and health interventions that optimize brain health and contribute to overall well-being, with a particular interest in mind-body interactions.
+Britney aspires to become a licensed psychologist who conducts clinical therapy, studies the brain, and promotes holistic lifestyle changes to improve health.
+She also hopes to share her work with the public through podcasts, books, and other media platforms.

 NATIONAL & INTERNATIONAL COLLABORATIONS